iArcanic/iss-cw/docs/report/iss-report.md

     record["data"] = serialized_ciphertext
 ```

-**NOTE**: for more detail on the full code implementation, see [4.3.2.1.4](#43214-key_expirepy).

 #### 2.2.4.2 RSA

-For RSA, there is no explicit key expiry implemented.
+There is no key expiry implemented for RSA keys.
 This is because each time the user logins, both their RSA public and private keys are dynamically re-generated so no key rotation is required.

 ## 2.3 Record management